 The Twin Cities metropolitan area is home to a system of regional parks and trails that are nationally renowned for their beauty, size and variety of features.

-With 53 parks and park reserves totaling more than 54,000 acres nearly 400 miles of interconnected trails, and 8 special recreation features, the system provides a wealth of opportunities for recreation, exercise, and just plain fun.
+With 55 regional parks and park reserves totaling more than 54,000 acres nearly 400 miles of interconnected trails, and 8 special recreation features, the system provides a wealth of opportunities for recreation, exercise, and just plain fun.
 It also preserves significant green space and wildlife habitat.

-The regional parks system draws more than 48 mil lion visits every year – more than the Mall of America.
+The regional parks system draws more than 58 million visits every year – more than the Mall of America.
 It adds untold value to the livability and attractiveness of our communities.